-The reference to a constructive art to be carried out with "kindness and ability" appears in all the building yard documents since the 16th Century, setting up an inwritten law that guarantee all the building safety.
-Very important the documents for "frentana" area by Marciani 1989 [1].
-See even Zordan, Centofanti, De Berardinis, Di Govanni, Bellicoso 2000, pp. 69-72 [2], Alagoro, Ceradini, Salvatori 1992, pp. 16-19 [3]; Ceradini, Salvatori, Scarsella, 1994, pp. 233-242 [4].
-On the importance of the respect of the "construction art" earthquake proof aims; Gruffee 1992, pp. 49-69 [5].
+^a The reference to a constructive art to be carried out with "kindness and ability" appears in all the building yard documents since the 16th century, setting up an unwritten law that guarantee all the building safety [1].
+On the importance of the respect of the "construction art" earthquake proof aims see [2].